My husband has his one-liners and jokes that he thinks are funny.

 Or, if you prefer, a traditional journal or notebook.

-My preference is using the word processor arrangement because like writing a blog article, it is much easier for me to go through and edit, add more content, and archive by date.
+My preference is using the Word doc arrangement because like writing a blog article, it’s much easier for me to go through and edit, add more content, and archive by date.

-For my readers, I made a “Life Timeline” template so that they can record their memories and life story using Google Docs.
-If you are more of a writer, feel free to print out the forms and fill them in!
+For my readers, I made a “Life Timeline” template so you can record your memories, goals, dreams – anything that makes up your life story.
+It’s available in Google Docs.
+If you’re more of a writer, feel free to print out the forms and fill them in!

 Life Timeline Template